ANIMAL CELL TECHNOLOGY & ENGINEERING

 acib’s goal is to achieve in-silico modeling of cellular processes and metabolism at a level of detail that would allow prediction of cellular behaviour.
 Together with the key players of the scientific community acib wants to establish detailed databases and bioinformatics tools for the interpretation and use of –omics results.

-Based on such knowledge in animal cell technology & engineering it will be possible to understand the state of the cell at an unprecedented level, thus enabling industry to predict process results with increased reliability.
 Our long term goal is to achieve reduced production costs of valuable therapeutic compounds that are then affordable for most health systems.

 Systems biology for mammalian production cells is the focus acib, aiming to achieve the paradigm shift from empiricism to controlling the molecular basis of productivity and product quality in mammalian cells.
 The establishment of bioinformatics tools, statistical analyses and mathematical models will enable the identification of relevant parameters and the prediction of cell behavior during bioprocesses, which, amongst other benefits, will lead to reduced costs for monitoring and control.
 As CHO production cell lines vary largely both in their genotype and phenotype, the identification of patterns of gene expression, protein activities and metabolite fluxes that correlate to process relevant properties of production cell lines, is a major goal of acib which will deliver both new engineering strategies and process monitoring protocols that focus on the state of the cells.